 In the guestrooms, volakas marble has been used to give a practical yet premium look.
 In addition, light oak timber finishes are prevalent together with ebony trims.
 The dark colour scheme decor in the executive and junior suites includes brown oak, walnut, and metal bronze to give an executive, formidable identity.
 The presidential suite and three-bedroom apartments are resplendent with marble finishes that have been upgraded using black forest, magma black, travertine, and ash blue to add a touch of intensity.
 The flexible spaces, enhanced by the floor to ceiling windows, make the rooms comfortable and liveable.
 The walls are a mix of wood panels and textured material that enrich the rooms’ contemporary aesthetic.

 The rooftop lounge, St Trop has been influenced by the essence of St Tropez.
-Timber decking inspired by luxury yachts sets the tone for a natural color palette accented with aquatic color.
+Timber decking inspired by luxury yachts sets the tone for a natural colour palette accented with aquatic colour.
 The chic, contemporary, and versatile furniture helps to seamlessly transform St Trop from a place to catch some afternoon sun to space to socialize at night.

 The clever use of statement pieces throughout the hotel adds to the sense of allure and nostalgia associated with one of the most popular design eras.
 The iconic Waldorf Astoria clock was custom-made by Smiths of Derby, clockmakers established in Derbyshire, UK since 1856, and took one year to manufacture.
 The design intent was loosely based on art deco with stylized peacock feathers featuring in the design as a nod to the Peacock Alley in which it resides.